juarezr/solrcopy/README.md

 Command line tool for backup and restore of documents stored in cores of [Apache Solr](https://lucene.apache.org/solr/).

-Solrcopy is a command for doing backup and restore of documents stored on Solr cores.
-It let you filter docs by using a expression, limit quantity, define order and desired columns to export.
-The data is stored as json inside local zip files.
-It is agnostic to data format, content and storage place.
-Because of this data is restored exactly as extracted and your responsible for extracting, storing and updating the correct data in correct cores.

 ## Usage

 1. Use the command `solrcopy backup` for dumping documents from a Solr core into local zip files.